Crimes for Mortgage Fraud in Florida

 If you find that the defendant guilty of Mortgage Fraud, you must also determine if the State proved beyond a reasonable doubt whether the loan value stated on documents used in the mortgage lending process exceeded $100,000. § 817.545(2)(a) & (b) Fla.
 Stat.

-Definition of Documents in Mortgage Lending Process for the Mortgage Fraud Statute
+Definitions in the Mortgage Fraud Statute

 Florida law defines the term “documents involved in the mortgage lending process” to include the following: